testsigmahq/testsigma-docs/src/pages/docs/runs/debug-test-case-failures.md

 ---
 title: "Debug Test Case Failures "
-meta_desc: " How to debug a failed test case to identify the issue in Testsigma."
+metadesc: " How to debug a failed test case to identify the issue in Testsigma."
+noindex: false
 order: 9.61
 page_id: "Debug Test Case Failures "
 warning: false